DiogoAndreBotas/onfido-vending-machine/README.md

 ### Manual Testing

 - A test coverage report was generated using [Kover](https://github.com/Kotlin/kotlinx-kover).
 It's available [here](/resources/kover_report.html) (download the file and open it on a browser).
+Kover could be integrated into the CI pipeline, failing it if the test coverage falls below a certain level.
 - A Postman collection is available [here](/resources/postman_collection.json).
 You can import it and test the API manually.

 ## Architecture Diagram